ouseful-testing/codespaces-jupyter-tm351/README.md

 - *first run*: the first run process includes a [step](https://github.com/OpenComputingLab/vce-jupyter-stacks/blob/main/tm351-notebook-jh/start_jh_extras) to copy the seeded database db files, as shipped within the original container, to a user mounted location in order the persist any changes that are made to the database to a persistent location outside the container (either the user's desktop for the local VCE, or the persistent user storage area in the OU hosted VCE).
 - (*start procedure*](https://github.com/OpenComputingLab/vce-jupyter-stacks/blob/main/tm351-monolith/start): the start procedure performs various seeding checks and calls first run routines as required, and then starts the PostgreSQL and MongoDB services.

-In the `devcontainer.json`, we replicate the original container strat procedure in the following way:
+In the `devcontainer.json`, we replicate the original container start procedure in the following way:

 - first run: `"postCreateCommand": "sudo /var/startup/start_jh_extras"`
 - on start: `"postStartCommand": "sudo service postgresql restart && sudo mongod --fork --logpath /dev/stdout --dbpath ${MONGO_DB_PATH}"`

-To customise the JupyterLab environment published by the devcontainer, we installed the required JupyterLab extensions from the `requirements.txt` file included in this repo: `"updateContentCommand": "python3 -m pip install -r requirements.txt"`
+We hold the launch of the UI until the environment has been properly seeded and the `postStartCommand` has started the database services.